KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

      ![Select process design](/images/select-process-design.jpg)

    - If you choose **Partner process** then choose from a list of predefined partners under **Select a process design**.
 Click on the drop-down list to add **Partners**.
 To read more about how to define partners in Kianda go to [Invite partners](/docs/platform/b2b-portals/partner-profile/) section of Kianda.
+Note, the partner organisation **must have enabled process security** to allow your process to interact with the target process, go to [Process security](/docs/security/process-level-security/#process-security-settings) to see where this checkbox is.

      ![Partner process](/images/partner-process-start-process.jpg)